Let us then have a look at a collection of the erotic artefacts found in the ancient Roman towns of Pompeii and Herculaneum.

 Additionally, an interesting account in French of the best of them (60, with corresponding beautiful lithographs) was written by an unknown author, a certain ‘Colonel Fanin’ (or Famin?
 A Mistake in the English translation? see later) and published I guess illegally in 1816 in a limited edition by a French antiquarian (Stanislas Marie César Famin: ‘Colonel Fanin’ himself I guess) with the help of the Neapolitans (this French guy and Rome’s Greek cousins were such terrible brats, weren’t they.)

-It is revealing (and funny) how 19th Century Europe got so afraid of this book.
-All known original copies were destroyed by the French government, but two at least survived.
+It is revealing (and funny) how 19th Century Europe got so scared of this book.
+All known original copies were destroyed by the French government though two at least survived.
 One was hidden in the private case of the British Museum, another ended up in the Library of Congress in Washington.
-I am pretty sure some millionaire possesses some other copy somewhere in the world.
+I am pretty sure some billionaire possesses some other copy somewhere in the world.

-In 1871 the book was translated into English and went through many pirate (and forbidden) editions (see a history in the next link.)
+In 1871 the book was translated into English and went through many pirate (and forbidden) editions.
 It can now be viewed in the Internet, the problem of the English copy it comes from being the horrible colour separations of the reproduced lithographs.